what is the prime minister's role?

 This graphic shows that the Prime Minister is the most senior minister in the Australian Government as well as being key spokesperson for Australia, the head of Cabinet and the leader of the government.

-Thanks for your question about the Prime Minister.
-They have many roles, including:
+Thanks for your question.
+As the leader of the government, the Prime Minister has many roles, including:

-- leading Cabinet – the Prime Minister and ministers – in deciding government policy
+• leading Cabinet – the Prime Minister and senior ministers – in deciding government policy